 - Two site visits to search for evidence of water voles, including feeding remains, latrines, footprints and grazed ‘lawns’.
 These visits comprise an early season visit (Mid April-June) and a late season visit (July-September).
 Survey visits are generally completed at least two months apart.

 Mitigation & Licensing

-Any works with the potential to disturb or otherwise impact upon otters and water voles or their breeding and resting sites may cause a breach of legislation, and are likely to require a development (otters) or conservation (water voles) licence from the relevant Statutory Nature Government Organisation.
+Any works with the potential to disturb or otherwise impact upon otters and water voles or their breeding and resting sites may cause a breach of legislation, and are likely to require a development (otters) or conservation (water voles) licence from the relevant Statutory National Government Organisation.